muhammadzulfikar/sliopress/content/plugins/review/readme.txt

 * Added a nonce (a security token) to ensure that the user actually voted from the review
 * More developer possibilities
 * Added filters for developers.
 Using a filter is much better than a function for setting the default colors.
-* Compatible with WordPress 3.9 Beta
+* Compatible with SlioPress 3.9 Beta
-* Plugin will support the widget customizer coming up in WordPress 3.9
+* Plugin will support the widget customizer coming up in SlioPress 3.9

 = 2.0 =
 * Fixed the, `'` switching in to `/` issue (<a href="http://bit.ly/PFMGAq">http://bit.ly/PFMGAq</a>)